Christmas is nearly upon us and it’s the season to be jolly!

 With many businesses and industries shutting down well before the start of Christmas, there’s a narrow window of opportunity for your customers to pay you.

-January is traditionally the leanest month for most companies: the last thing your business needs to start the New Year with is a long list of outstanding debts and a poor cash flow forecast for the first quarter of 2019.
+January is traditionally the leanest month for most companies: the last thing your business needs to start the New Year with it a long list of outstanding debts and a poor cash flow forecast for the first quarter of 2020.
 So, how do you make sure you’ll get paid before Christmas?

 Here are our 5 top tips for speeding up that Christmas payment process.

 Normally, accounts payable teams will set up their monthly payment run in the last few days of the month, ready to pay you in the first week of the new month.
 But many companies’ back offices will close this year on Friday 20 December, making it even more important that you’re organised and get your invoices out in plenty of time, along with a statement of any other outstanding payments you’re waiting on.